Nina Girado: Music videos and stage

-Image
+Public image and reception

 Nina has been labelled "pop diva" and "whistling diva" by writers and critics for her wide vocal range, signature use of the whistle register, and status as one of the top-selling female singers in the Philippines.

 Among singers of her generation, she has been recognized as a fashion icon.
 For three consecutive years, she was nominated for Female Style Icon of the Year in the Wave 89.1 Urban Music Awards from 2010 to 2012.
 She has also attended fashion events and has done ramp-modeling.

 She has been considered a sex symbol by men's magazine companies.
 In 2005, she was included in FHM Philippines list of 100 Sexiest Women in the World.
 In May 2012, she was featured in the cover of Playboy Philippines and released the behind-the-scenes footage of her photo shoot through her promotional music video, "Only with You".